Which Chapter Is Right For Me?

-- Are burdened with debt caused by credit cards, medical expenses or personal loans
+- Are troubled with debt caused by personal loans, medial expenses or credit cards

-- Possess a limited amount of property or assets
+- Own only a limited amount of assets or property

-A Chapter 7 discharge will wipe away all unsecured debts.
-Debts such as child support, alimony, student loans and some IRS taxes cannot be discharged in a Chapter 7 filing.
+A Chapter 7 discharge wipes away all unsecured debts.
+However, a Chapter 7 filing cannot discharge debts such as alimony, student loans, child support and some IRS taxes.

-- Have assets they wish to keep, such as a home or car
+- Have possessions they want to keep, like a car or home

-- Can make monthly payments according to a plan set up by the court
+- Are able to make monthly payments according to the court approved plan

-- Are not eligible for Chapter 7 protection
+- Do not meet requirements for Chapter 7 protection

 Your debt will be restructured into an affordable payment plan that lasts from three to five years.
 After regularly making payments for the specified period of time, any remaining debt will be discharged.